Get to know our Women In Flight Ambassadors, the new generation of female pilots, and what inspired them to reach for the sky.

 "I want to break gender stereotypes in aviation and motivate students, especially girls, to believe in their dreams."

-Guilty pleasure treat: Poutine!
+Guilty pleasure treat?
+Poutine!

-Summer or winter: Winter
+Summer or Winter?
+Winter

-Favourite airport: CNC3, Brampton Airport, Ontario, Canada
+What is your favourite airport?
+CNC3, Brampton Airport, Ontario, Canada

 Meera has worked as a passenger agent, weight and balance specialist, and airline operations coordinator, before living her dream to take flight training.
 Achieving her Commercial Pilot License last year was her proudest achievement.
 Her next step is an Instructor Rating at the Brampton Flight Centre.
 Meera volunteers with the Civil Air Search and Rescue Association and through the Ninety-Nines, helped conduct over 20 aviation presentations to schools.
 She co-founded “Approaching Finals”, that connects female student pilots across Canada with professional pilots.